Metaphor, Analogy, Model

 snow : snowdrift :: sand : dune

-To reject this assimilation, the opponent first lists the terms coming from the Resource field, the human social lexicon:
+A criticism: the words used betray a deep assimilation – To reject this assimilation, the opponent first lists the terms coming from the Resource field, the human social lexicon:

-Braude & Lacey, id..
+Braude & Lacey, ibid..

-The danger here is that we might be tempted to forget that we are dealing with analogy, which is “never more compelling than when it is abolished and ceases to be perceived as an analogy.
+The danger here is that we might be tempted to forget that we are dealing with an analogy, which is “never more compelling than when it is abolished and ceases to be perceived as an analogy.
 Becoming invisible, it merges with the order of things.”
 (Gadoffre 1980, p.
 6)

 7. Against metaphors